Small business bulletin for Merseyside and Cheshire

 Liverpool Networking, by FSB and HSBC

-Join FSB Merseyside and Cheshire and HSBC representatives on Tuesday, 18 March from 10am - 12pm as we return to the historic Royal Liver Building for a morning of networking.
-Find out about the business support provided by FSB and HSBC while enjoying tea and coffee at the Grade I listed venue, one of Liverpool's famous 'Three Graces' (along with the neighbouring Cunard Building and Port of Liverpool Building).
+FSB Merseyside and Cheshire and HSBC representatives will host a morning of networking at the historic Royal Liver Building on Tuesday, 18 March.
+Sign up and come along to about the business support provided by FSB and HSBC while enjoying tea and coffee at the Grade I listed venue, one of Liverpool's famous 'Three Graces' (along with the neighbouring Cunard Building and Port of Liverpool Building).
 Located at the city's historic Pier Head, it was part of Liverpool's formerly UNESCO-designated World Heritage Maritime Mercantile City and features the two fabled Liver Birds, which watch over the city and the sea.
 The event follows the first HSBC-FSB collaboration in October 2024.
 Our aim is to provide a platform for business owners from across Liverpool City Region and beyond to come together in an informal, relaxed yet engaging event, with an emphasis on making key introductions, connect with new contacts and meet old friends.
 Open to FSB members and non-members, whether you are a regular networker or a newbie you will find a warm welcome and an easy atmosphere for making those valuable introductions.

 Register here>